Andy-J-marshall/Nasa-App/README.md

 Runs the API using nodemon on [http://localhost:3000](http://localhost:9000).
 The API will reload if you make edits.

+### `npm run unit-tests`
+This will run the unit tests in the `test/unit` folder.

+### `npm run integration-tests`
+This will run the UI integration tests in the `cypress/integration` folder in headless mode.

+### `npm run cypress:open`
+This will open the Cypress app and allow you to debug the UI tests.

 ### `npm run build-ui`
-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.